Roopa Mishra Interview

 She briefly worked for a local TV channel anchoring programmers and taught at the Directorate of Distant and

+Continuing Education of the Utkal University.
+She married three-and-half years ago.
 Asked whether she ever dreamt of becoming an IAS officer, a beaming Rupa said: "Not exactly but I had many dreams at different times."

 Mishra, who had public administration and psychology as her subjects, stayed in Delhi for ten months to prepare for the exam.
 "It is very important to chose subjects with care and I chose public administration as it is relevant and psychology as it deals with human behaviour which is interesting," she said.